 - Make the Navajo/Queens Garden Loop: this 2,9-mile hiking trail takes you across rugged terrain and allows you to take in surreal rock formations such as the intriguing Queen Victoria formation.

 Here are some recommended tours in Bryce Canyon National Park:

 Where to stay in Bryce Canyon National Park:

 Find the cabin feels at this cozy Best Western Ruby’s Inn.

 Still in Utah, there are other national parks worth visiting.
 Here are a few to add to your travel list:

 – Arches National Park – the park is in Utah bordering the Colorado River.
 It’s famous for its geological features in more than 2,000 arches made of natural sandstone.
-Don’t forget to see the Devil’s Garden and the Balanced Rock from up close.
+Here is a comprehensive guide about the best hikes in Arches National Park and don’t forget to see the Devil’s Garden and the Balanced Rock from up close.

 – Canyonlands National Park – it’s famous for the desert landscape created by the Colorado River.
 Check out the Island in the Sky, the rock pinnacles called the Needles, the canyons, the Native American paintings in the Horseshoe Canyon, and the incredible water flow through the Cataract Canyon.